fbartosz86/PROJECT2/README.md

 - favicon: [Icon by Freepik]("https://www.freepik.com/icon/rock-paper-scissors_6729598")
 - Many thanks to the Code Institute slack community for support with my questions.
 - A Massive thanks to Mihai Paper for constant motivation and moral support.

+---
+## Final Thoughts

+This project was very challenging for me my understanding of Javascript and for sure  I learned a lot through doing this project.
+I am glad that I continued searching for the answers and didn't give up when I faced challenges, I am sure this knowledge will be very useful in my future programming career.